Life Sciences Consulting Case Interview: Pharma, Biotech, and MedTech Cases (2026)

 Firms That Specialize in Life Sciences Consulting

-L.E.K.'s life science case interviews include market sizing (e.g., "estimate the market for botox in the UK") and strategic assessment (e.g., "should a pharma company enter a new disease area outside its specialization?").
-ZS Associates cases are candidate-led and heavily weighted toward market access, pricing, and salesforce effectiveness — always in a healthcare or pharma context.
-Huron consulting focuses on healthcare operations, revenue cycle, and life sciences clinical strategy.
+L.E.K.'s life science case interviews often include market sizing and strategic assessment, such as whether a pharma company should enter a new disease area.
+ZS Associates cases are candidate-led and heavily weighted toward market access, pricing, and salesforce effectiveness in healthcare and pharma contexts.
+Huron cases tend to emphasize healthcare operations, revenue cycle, clinical strategy, and commercialization execution.

 Essential Life Sciences Terminology

 Understanding PBM mechanics and formulary dynamics is table stakes for any market access or drug launch case.
-PBMs sit between manufacturers and payers, negotiating rebates from manufacturers in exchange for favorable formulary placement.
-A drug excluded from a major PBM formulary can lose 30–50% of its addressable patient volume overnight.
+PBMs sit between manufacturers and payers, negotiating rebates from manufacturers in exchange for formulary placement.
+A drug excluded from a major formulary can lose meaningful access even if physicians like the clinical profile.

-Patent cliffs are equally critical: branded drugs typically lose 40–60% of revenue within 90 days of generic entry and reach just 20% of pre-generic revenue levels within 12–18 months when multiple generics compete.
-This makes life-cycle management — reformulations, new indications, combination products — a recurring case topic.
+Patent cliffs are equally critical: branded drugs can lose revenue quickly after generic or biosimilar entry, especially when multiple competitors enter and substitution is easy.
+This makes life-cycle management (reformulations, new indications, combination products) a recurring case topic.

 Worked Example: Oncology Drug Launch Strategy